An Important Date:

 Dean’s hand was discovered in a Houston garage on Wallisville Road on January 6 by a dog who had removed it from another unknown location.
-After several days of searching the adjacent woods, sheriffs deputies discovered his body along with that of his wife, Tina.
+After several days of searching the adjacent woods, sheriffs deputies aided by a crew of prison trustees discovered his body along with that of his wife, Tina.
 During the autopsy that very day, forensic artist Mary Mise created the portraits after observing photos of their partially decomposed bodies.
 Looking at their actual post-identification photos and comparing them to the renderings fascinated Walton and we chatted about the portraits for a few minutes.

 Another journalist writing for the Houston Chronicle asked me about how I personally felt about working on identifying Tina and returning news of her to her family in October.